 An SELinux context (the label applied to a system object) has the

-following fields: user
+following fields: user, role,

 information rather than the entire SELinux context is used most